ThomasVitale/cartographer-supply-chains/README.md

 * the [examples](https://github.com/vmware-tanzu/cartographer/tree/main/examples) in the Cartographer project;
 * the original cartographer-catalog package used in [Tanzu Community Edition](https://github.com/vmware-tanzu/community-edition) before its retirement;
 * the [set of supply chains](https://github.com/vrabbi/tap-oss/tree/main/packages/ootb-supply-chains) included in an example of Tanzu Application Platform OSS stack.
-* the out-of-the-box supply chains provided by [Tanzu Application Platform](https://tanzu.vmware.com/application-platform).
+* the [set of supply chains](https://github.com/LittleBaiBai/tap-playground/tree/main/supply-chains) included in the playground for Tanzu Application Platform.